w0/CSGO-Config/README.md

 # CSGO-Config
-This is a simple csgo config

-Edit the provided crosshair configs unless you don't mind mine.

-Crosshair isn't set in the autoexec as you can just hit capslock to update it.
+This is a simple csgo config.
+I believe all the commands are working on the current build of CSGO.
+If you plan on using this make sure to change the provided crosshairs to your preference.

+In my config jump is bound to mwheelup and mwheeldown.
+Delete the lines if you don't want that.
+Also Capslock toggles the grenade crosshair while pressed.